avaldebe/AQmon/README.md

 ### Firmware

 It uses [Homie][] for MQTT messaging and WiFi configuration.
-The  handles The PMS3003 sensor is handeled by the [PMSerial][] library, and the [DHT12][] sensor by the [DHT12][DHT12lib] library.
+The  handles the PMS3003 sensor is handeled by the [PMSerial][] library, and the [DHT12][] sensor by the [DHT12][DHT12lib] library.

 [Homie]: https://platformio.org/lib/show/555/Homie/installation